 OK, if you are here, you were probably trying to configure your Windows firewall, and maybe something went wrong somewhere, and you messed up!
 In such a case, you may want to import, export or restore Windows Firewall Policy default settings with Windows Firewall with Advanced Security.

 Restore Windows Firewall Policy to Default

 If you wish to reset your Windows firewall settings & rules, to its defaults, you can do so, as follows:

 Type Windows Firewall or wf.msc in start search and open Windows Firewall with Advanced Security.
 In the tab bar, click on Action and select Restore Default Policy.
 If a prompt appears, click Yes.

 Do remember that, when you restore it to its default settings, you will lose all your custom settings & firewall rules.
-Group Policy applied rules & settings, however, will not be disturbed.
+Group Policy applied rules & settings, however, it will not be disturbed.

 Backup or Export Windows Firewall Policy